Rourkela Steel Plant: Construction

+Mandira Dam

+To provide sufficient water supply for running the steel plant, the Mandira Dam Water Reservoir was constructed from 1957 to 1959 on the river Shankha, near Kansbahal.
+The first notifications for vacation of land for the dam site were issued in 1957.
+Jawaharlal Nehru had stayed at Rourkela to persuade villagers to give their lands and assured them that the displaced would be compensated.
+Jaipal Singh Munda came to Laikera village and conducted a meeting with the Adivasis, explaining them that the Dam will help develop RSP and the country; and that it will lead to an improvement in their quality of life.
+Jaipal also gave assurances that the displaced will be compensated with land and houses.
+The Mandira dam was set up on about 11,923 acre of land acquired from 31 tribal villages, which were then submerged under water, and about 8,785 of their inhabitants were resettled.
+Testimonies of displaced persons indicate inhumane treatment during resettlement, inadequate compensation or in some cases, no compensation at all.
+Engineers from the Hirakud Dam Organization were brought to construct the Mandira dam.
+Construction began in February 1957 and was completed by June 1959.

+Rourkela Steel Plant has an associated fertilizer plant that produces nitrogeneous fertilizers using ammonia feedstock (from its coke oven plant).
+On 3 February 1959, then president Rajendra Prasad inaugurated RSP's first blast furnace named 'Parvati' when the company was known as Hindustan Steel Limited (HSL).
+Subsequently, the RSP became a unit of the (SAIL).

 The agreement was signed in Bonn, Germany by the Secretary of the Ministry of Production, on behalf of the Government of India, and two German firms of international repute, namely Krupp and Demag.
 The agreement provides for the technical and financial participation of these two firms in the construction of a new steel plant with an initial capacity of half a million tons of ingots, capable of expansion to one million tons.

 The capital cost of the project is estimated to be about Rs.
 71-25 crores at that time money.
 The share capital to be contributed by the German collaborators is expected to be of the order of Rs.
 9.5 crores, the exact amount depending on the value of the plant that they may supply, and the balance of share capital will be found by the Government of India.
 It is proposed, however, to apply to the International Bank for Development and Reconstruction for a loan of about Rs.
 20 crores towards the capital cost.